skeeto/twenty-sided-tale/twenty-sided-tale.markdown

-were done they had walked all over the island many times, broken an evil curse that was killing the crops and draining the land of life, and then joined in a battle to prevent a single greedy nobleman for siezing control of the Island.
+were done they had walked all over the island many times, broken an evil curse that was killing the crops and draining the land of life, and then joined in a battle to prevent a single greedy nobleman for seizing control of the Island.
 Along the way they teamed up with Eomer and Endo and attained level 3.

 Grey Moor is about 90% human, 5% halfling, and 5% "everyone else".